 The cloak forms intimate terraces between its slopes that serve as a place to sit.
 The structure protects the building from the harsh coastal climate.
 It shades the interior spaces with big glass surfaces and helps to reduce the use of energy to cool the building.
 Moreover, the stepped cloak forms stairs to climb on to the roof and look out terraces on top of the building.
 The construction forms a big outdoor auditorium for the future marine sports centre’s activities on the sea.
 There are around 4000 planks that were precisely cut to individual forms by a computer-controlled machine.
 The big wooden terrace is partly on top of the sea and you can hear the sound of the waves under your feet.

-The building consists of two parts: public saunas and a restaurant.
-The saunas and public spaces open up to the sea, with interesting views to city center and even to the open sea.
+The LOYLY SAUNA building consists of two parts: public saunas and a restaurant.
+The saunas and public spaces open up to the sea, with interesting views of the city center and even to the open sea.
 The atmosphere is calm and the spaces dimly lit.
 Different areas are conceived as spaces within a space.
 Interesting views open between closed spaces as you move from one area to the next.
-You enter in the restaurant that is a light and open space.
-From there a dimly lit sauna path leads to bathing area.
+You enter the restaurant that is a light and open space.
+From there a dimly lit sauna path leads to the bathing area.

 The interior architecture of the restaurant and the sauna lounge is by Joanna Laajisto Creative Studio.
-The objective of the design was to create an atmospheric restaurant which compliments the strong architecture of the building.
+The objective of the design was to create an atmospheric restaurant that compliments the strong architecture of the building.
 The approach could be called soft minimalism.
-The challenge was to create intimate seating areas in the large hall like space with two walls of windows.
+The challenge was to create intimate seating areas in the large hall-like space with two walls of windows.
 People often feel most comfortable sitting their backs against the wall.
 The solution was to build a raised platform for the bar area which divides the space into two different areas.
-A wooden half wall anchors the long custom designed sofas which have a great view of the sea.
+A wooden half wall anchors the long custom-designed sofas which have a great view of the sea.

-The main materials used in the interiors are black concrete, light Scandinavian birch wood, blackened steel and wool.
-All materials are durable and long lasting.
-The wood used is pressed, glued and slightly heat treated birch, a new sustainable Finnish innovation made of left over materials of the plywood industry that normally is burned to produce energy.
+The main materials used in the interiors of are black concrete, light Scandinavian birch wood, blackened steel, and wool.
+All materials are durable and long-lasting.
+The wood used is pressed, glued, and slightly heat-treated birch, a new sustainable Finnish innovation made of leftover materials of the plywood industry that normally is burned to produce energy.
 This is how waste is turned into a beautiful recycled material.
-It´s manufacturing process produces a beautiful cool light color tone and heavy durability.
+Its manufacturing process produces a beautiful cool light color tone and heavy durability.

-There are three different saunas that are all heated with wood: a continuously heated sauna, a once heated sauna (that is heated in the morning before the sauna is open and stays warm all evening) and a traditional smoke sauna – a true rarity in an urban sauna.
+In the LOYLY SAUNA project there are three different saunas that are all heated with wood: a continuously heated sauna, a once heated sauna (that is heated in the morning before the sauna is open and stays warm all evening), and a traditional smoke sauna – a true rarity in an urban sauna.
 This is how you can experience all sorts of Finnish Löyly during a single visit.
-Between the saunas there is spa area with cold water basin and a fire place room to relax in, between or after sauna bathing.
+Between the saunas, there is a spa area with a cold water basin and a fireplace room to relax in, between, or after sauna bathing.
 You can swim in the sea and in the winter there is an “avanto”, the whole in the ice for winter swimming – a popular hobby in Finland and our office name as well.

-The building is heated with district heating and electricity is produced with water and wind power.
-The building is first FSC-certified building in Finland and second in Scandinavia.
+The LOYLY SAUNA building is heated with district heating and electricity is produced with water and wind power.
+The building is the first FSC-certified building in Finland and the second in Scandinavia.
 Forest Stewardship Council’s certificate proves that wood material comes from responsibly managed forests.
 The restaurant serves organic food and sustainably caught fish.